aukilabs/domain-server/README.md

 ### Upgrading

-If you're using a non-version specific tag (`stable`) or if the version tag you use matches the new version of domain server you want to upgrade to, simply run `docker pull aukilabs/domain-server:stable` (where `stable` is the tag you use) and then restart your container with `docker restart domain-server` (if `domain-server` is the name of your container).
+If you're using a non-version specific tag (`stable` or `latest`) or if the version tag you use matches the new version of domain server you want to upgrade to, simply run `docker pull aukilabs/domain-server:stable` (where `stable` is the tag you use) and then restart your container with `docker restart domain-server` (if `domain-server` is the name of your container).

 If you're using a version-specific tag and the new version of domain server you want to upgrade to doesn't match the tag you use, you need to first change the tag you use and then restart your container. (`v0` matches any v0.x.x version, `v0.5` matches any v0.5.x version, and so on.)